You, graduate recruitment

 Our goal is to recruit and bring together the best people across the globe, to provide quality services and support for our clients' most complex disputes, transactions and projects.

-As a global law firm, we can offer our trainees many fantastic opportunities such as working on cross-jurisdictional cases and to gain experience in a multicultural setting.
+As a global law firm, we can offer our trainees many fantastic opportunities such as working on cross-jurisdictional cases and gaining experience in a multicultural setting.

 We consider work/life balance to be very important and promote a healthy balance at all levels.

-Our Bristol position will predominantly be focused on working in the clinical negligence department and the commercial team which includes employment, dispute resolution and corporate/commercial and the position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.
+Our Bristol position gives opportunities to work within the commercial team which includes employment, dispute resolution and corporate/commercial and also marine insurance, private client and family.
+The position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.

 We currently do not have any vacancies - however, please email your CV to email@example.com and we will forward it to the relevant people.